appbaseio/reactive-manual/docs/v1.0.0/map-components/ReactiveMap.md

 ![ReactiveMap Image](https://i.imgur.com/faAZ5v8.png)

-A `ReactiveMap` actuator component creates a map UI widget.
-It is the key component for building map based experiences.
+A `ReactiveMap` creates a data-driven map UI component.
+It is the key component for build map based experiences.

 Example uses:
 * showing a map of user checkins by city and topics for powering discovery based experiences.